Breastfeeding A Baby With A Health Problem

 Most babies get affected with jaundice usually on the second or the third day after birth.
 This, however, is not harmful and usually clears up within two weeks.
 This is caused when build-up of bilirubin found in blood is faster than it can be removed from the intestinal tract.

-Sometimes when babies do not get adequate breastmilk, they develop jaundice but this too clears up as soon as they are sufficiently fed up on a regular basis.
+Sometimes when babies do not get adequate breastmilk, they develop jaundice but this too clears up as soon as they are sufficiently fed up regularly.

 Depending on the baby’s bilirubin levels, a doctor may recommend phyto-therapy which is a treatment with a special light that helps break down bilirubin into a form that can be easily removed from the body.

-When a baby cries incessantly especially in the evening, he may be suffering from colic.
-Breastfed babies may be sensitive to what their mothers eat like caffeine, chocolate, dairy or nuts leading to colic.
-Change in mother’s diet helps sometimes.
-Colic may also be because baby’s stomach may be enlarged due to gas, hernia or some other disease.
+When a baby cries incessantly, especially in the evening, he may be suffering from colic.
+Breastfed babies may be sensitive to what their mothers eat like caffeine, chocolate, dairy, or nuts leading to colic.
+A change in the mother’s diet helps sometimes.
+Colic may also be because the baby’s stomach may be enlarged due to gas, hernia or some other disease.
 In such cases, being held closely soothes the baby.

 Share with your network